-Tungsten ore and WO3 in concentrate, WO3 in circuit and ore stockpiles are physically measured or estimated and valued at the lower of cost or net realizable value.
+Tungsten ore and $WO_3$ in concentrate, $WO_3$ in circuit and ore stockpiles are physically measured or estimated and valued at the lower of cost or net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and costs of selling the final product.
 Cost is determined by the weighted average method and comprises direct purchase costs and an appropriate portion of fixed and variable overhead costs, including depreciation and amortization, incurred in converting materials into finished goods.

 Tailings inventory represents stockpiles of low grade ore that has been mined and processed and is available for reprocessing.
-As tailings inventory will not be reprocessed within one year of the date of these Consolidated Financial Statements, the net carrying amount related to the tailings inventory has been classified as a non-current asset in the consolidated balance sheets.
+As tailings inventory will not be reprocessed within one year of the date of these financial statements, the net carrying amount related to the tailings inventory has been classified as a non-current asset in the interim condensed consolidated balance sheets.